mikebochenek/learning/kdb/README.md

 # Background

-feels like I wanted to learn this a bit more for over two decades
+It really feels like I wanted to learn this a bit more for over two decades.
+On the other hand, I doubt I will have the will power to continue, and that work/life will cooperate with few distractions.

 # Links